Jay-OD/Travel-Owl-Website/README.md

 Travel Owl is a travel information website designed to provide clear, accesible destination guides and pratcical travel advice.
 The platform is built using Wix and focuses on simplicity, readability, and mobile friendly design.

 This has been fully designed by myself and is still a work in progress.
-I have previous experiance setting up a few w.ebsites which has made planning this project a lot easier.
+I have previous experiance setting up a few websites which has made planning this project a lot easier.
 An example of this was before I set anything up I had drawn up a plan of how I wanted the websites architecture to appear, and how I could try to optimise content to better enhance SEO.

 This documentation outlines the overview, features, structure, workflow, tools, and future plans for the project.